 Sudden and persistent pain in your upper back is one of the top signs of a vertebral compression fracture.
-You can get advanced, minimally invasive treatment at Pinnacle Pain and Spine, where Matthew Crooks, MD, Jessica Byrd, FNP-C, AP-PMN, and Emma Dambi, FNP-C, have extensive experience repairing vertebral compression fractures with kyphoplasty.
+You can get advanced, minimally invasive treatment at Pinnacle Pain and Spine, our providers have extensive experience repairing vertebral compression fractures with kyphoplasty.
 Don’t wait to seek help because kyphoplasty must be done before the fracture heals.
 To learn more, call one of the offices in Scottsdale, Chandler, or Fountain Hills, Arizona, or book an appointment online today.

 Kyphoplasty is a procedure to repair damaged vertebrae by restoring their height and strength.

 Though you may need this minimally invasive procedure for vertebrae damaged by a tumor, infection, or trauma, it’s most often used to treat vertebral compression fractures.

 Compression fractures occur when the bones collapse because they’re too weak to support normal, everyday stress.

 This type of fracture is caused by osteoporosis and most often affects your upper back or thoracic spine.